 "I never expect perfect work from an imperfect man."Alexander Hamilton (1755 or 1757-1804) was one of the major Founding Fathers of the United States.
 He was an aide-de-camp for General George Washington, and was one of the main proponents for the United States Constitution, organizing and being the primary writer of The Federalist Papers with John Jay and James Madison.
 As the first US Secretary of the Treasury, he was a proponent for a strong national government, a national bank, a standing army, and a national debt.
-He also established the New York Manumission Society with John Jay to promote the abolition movement in New York state, the Bank of New York (later merged with Mellon Bank to form BNY Mellon), the oldest operating banking institution in the United States, as well as establishing a college, named Hamilton College, in upstate New York.
+He also established the New York Manumission Society with John Jay, the Bank of New York (later merged with Mellon Bank to form BNY Mellon), the oldest operating banking institution in the United States, as well as establishing a college, named Hamilton College, in upstate New York.
+Was also responsible for the New York Post and the U.S. Coast Guard.
 He was bitter enemies with Thomas Jefferson, but the two temporarily became allies during the 1800 presidential election when Aaron Burr, another enemy of Hamilton's, decided to run for the presidency.
 Four years later, Hamilton and Burr would be involved in a duel, resulting in Hamilton's death.
 He is memorialized on the U.S. $10 bill.

 Alexander Hamilton in fiction and pop culture: